wombleton/gitlaw-nz/acts/I/Insolvency Act 2006.md

     *   (b) B failed to keep and preserve a proper record of the transactions.

-    (2) Despite anything that the [Summary Proceedings Act 1957][836] says, an information for an offence under this section may be laid against a bankrupt at any time within 2 years after the date of his or her adjudication.
+    (2) Despite anything to the contrary in [section 25][837] of the Criminal Procedure Act 2011, the limitation period for filing a charging document against a bankrupt in respect of an offence under this section ends on the date that is 2 years after the date of his or her adjudication.

-    Compare: 1967 No 54 [s 127(1)][837]
+    Compare: 1967 No 54 [s 127(1)][838]

+    Section 429(2): replaced, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 430 Failure to keep proper records with intent to conceal

-*   A bankrupt (_B_) commits an offence if, with intent to conceal the true state of his or her affairs, B has failed to keep and preserve a proper record of B's transactions.
+*   (1) A bankrupt (_B_) commits an offence if, with intent to conceal the true state of his or her affairs, B has failed to keep and preserve a proper record of B's transactions.

+    (2) Despite anything to the contrary in [section 25][837] of the Criminal Procedure Act 2011, a charging document may be filed at any time in respect of an offence against this section.

-    Compare: 1967 No 54 [s 127(2)][837]
+    Compare: 1967 No 54 [s 127(2)][838]

+    Section 430(2): inserted, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 431 Penalties for offences relating to records

-*   (1) A person who commits an offence under [section 429][537] is liable on summary conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $5,000 or both.
+*   (1) A person who commits an offence under [section 429][536] is liable on conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $5,000 or both.

-    (2) A person who commits an offence under [section 430][538] is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $10,000 or both.
+    (2) A person who commits an offence under [section 430][537] is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $10,000 or both.

+    Section 431(1): amended, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 431(2): amended, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 432 When bankrupt deemed not to have kept or preserved proper record

-*   (1) For the purposes of [sections 429][537] and [430][538], a bankrupt (_B_) is deemed not to have kept a proper record of his or her transactions if, being engaged in any trade or business, B has not kept the necessary books and accounts.
+*   (1) For the purposes of [sections 429][536] and [430][537], a bankrupt (_B_) is deemed not to have kept a proper record of his or her transactions if, being engaged in any trade or business, B has not kept the necessary books and accounts.

     (2) In subsection (1), _necessary books and accounts_ means the books and accounts that are necessary to explain B's transactions and financial position in B's trade or business, and includes---